 So munch away, my dear, on roly polies.
 We won’t tell mommy.

 If you’re lucky, you may still have the bacteria that your mother gave you during childbirth and breast feeding.
 Or the bugs that you swallowed from your own roly-poly-eatin’ days.

-If probiotics are so great, why not supplement daily?
+If probiotics are so great, should you take one daily?

 There is nothing wrong with supplementing with probiotic pills.
+In fact, it may be a great idea.
 Many of the bugs in probiotic supplements are transient – they are gone from your body in a few weeks.
-While they do a lot of good during their stay, supplements are simply by themselves inadequate.
+While they do a lot of good during their stay, supplements, simply by themselves are inadequate.

 I’m constantly trying to increase the variety and quantity of my gut flora.
 I use supplements as part of a ‘recolonization program,’ especially if I’m forced to take an antibiotic.
 I recently had to take Cipro after picking up a charming respiratory tract infection while camping in the Amazon jungle.

 - Take Prescript Assist, InnovixLabs Multi-Strain Probiotic and about a dozen different brands of supplements.
 Once I’ve reintroduced these bugs to my gut, I take them intermittently instead of daily.